kubernetes/kubernetes/docs/proposals/auditing.md

 The audit event struct is passed through the apiserver layers as an `*audit.Event` pointer inside the http context.
 It might be `nil` in case auditing is completely disabled.

+If auditing is enabled and the policy has an audit policy action (see below), the http handler will attach an `audit.Event` to the context:

 ```go
 package api